Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Preliminary Results

-We note that the latter two matrices are antisymmetric, while first is symmetric.
-The relationship between these matrices and the various $\Phi_{N,\beta}$ is quite classical. \begin{lem} We have for all $N\ge 1$, that
+We note that the latter two matrices are antisymmetric, while the first is symmetric.
+The relationship between these matrices and the various $\Phi_{N,\beta}$ is classical. \begin{lem} We have for all $N\ge 1$, that